About

 I am a 2022 Schmidt Science Fellow and postdoc at UC Berkeley, working with Profs.
 Laura Waller and Hillel Adesnik.
 Before that, I was a postdoc (with Prof. Roarke Horstmeyer) and PhD student (with Profs.
 Joseph Izatt, Warren Warren, and Sina Farsiu) at Duke University, where my research was supported in part by an NSF Graduate Research Fellowship.

-My research interests are broadly in computational imaging, coherent (and incoherent) optical imaging, tomographic reconstruction algorithms, inverse problems, and machine learning.
-I have particular experience with optical coherence tomography (OCT), camera array-based microscopy, Fourier ptychography, diffraction tomography, and nonlinear microscopy, but I’m always open to exploring and applying computational optimization techniques to other forms of imaging!
+My research interests are broadly in computational imaging, coherent (and incoherent) optical imaging, tomographic reconstruction algorithms, inverse problems, and machine learning, with a focus in developing imaging systems with ultra-high spatiotemporal throughput.
+I have particular experience with optical coherence tomography (OCT), camera array-based microscopy, Fourier ptychography, diffraction tomography, light field imaging, and nonlinear microscopy, but I’m always open to exploring and applying computational optimization techniques to other forms of imaging!